 - Matte Black selection features multicoat enameling with low-gloss matte finish.

 - Resistant to rust, chipping and cracking, the coating requires no additional seasoning like some other cast-iron pieces.

 - Specially formulated black matte interior enamel of each piece contains traces of quartz, giving it additional heat resistance and a rougher surface resulting in better browning.

-- Lid knob on Red, Sapphire Blue, Basil and Graphite pieces is made of nickel-plated brass; lid knob on Black Matte is brass, and lid knob on Sesame is bronze..
+- Lid knobs on Red, Sapphire Blue, Basil and Graphite pieces are made of nickel-plated brass; lid knob on Black Matte is brass, and lid knob on Sesame is bronze..

 - Dishwasher safe.